 This excellent archaeological museum of Orellana region's cultural legacy is a must-visit in Coca.
 Housing exquisitely restored and diverse artifacts from the region – from funereal vases to purely ceremonial axes –…

 Locals flock in to lunch on delectable fish (mostly tilapia and piranha) cooked in palm leaves on the grill outside.
-The friendly owner, Luis Duarte, also offers guiding services.
+The friendly owner will invariably wish to chat to you.

 This Kichwa handicrafts outlet is packed with handmade jewelry, woven string bags and pottery, in case you return empty-handed from your visits to river communities.